-NewBo City Market was formed in 2010 as a 501(c)(3) not-for-profit corporation to promote flood revitalization, access to healthy food, regional agricultural development, and job creation.
-Market staff is on hand to run the day-to-day operations – cranking out fun events, sorting and selecting stellar vendors and creating a general atmosphere of Fresh.
-Fun.
+NewBo City Market was formed in 2010 as a 501(c)(3) non-profit corporation to promote flood revitalization, access to healthy food, regional agricultural development, and job creation.

 The NewBo City Market opened in October of 2012 after the completion of a $6 million capital campaign with major funding from the City of Cedar Rapids, State of Iowa, Linn County, The Hall-Perrine Foundation, Metro Rotary Clubs, Linn County Solid Waste Agency, and more than 600 corporate and personal gifts.

 The Learning Garden took shape in 2013, thanks to the efforts (and muscles!) of our dedicated volunteers who erected five raised beds where food crops are grown and harvested.
 The Learning Garden is powered by Linn County Extension Master Gardeners.